nanagajui/decipher-research-agent/README.md

 #### 2. Configure Web Unlocker (Automatic)

-- By default, DecipherIt creates a Web Unlocker zone automatically using your API token
+- By default, ResearchForge creates a Web Unlocker zone automatically using your API token
 - For custom control, create your own Web Unlocker zone in the Bright Data control panel

 #### 3. Web Unlocker Zone (Optional)